Ozdemir-Lab-Group/Coldspray/README.md

 ## Deployment

-To run this project, you first need to configure your navigate to the outer directory and click
+To run this project, you need to navigate to outer directory

 ```bash
   npm install